-- Developing educational resources for health care organizations to work with faith congregations in order to support older persons and their care givers in the community.
+- Developing educational resources for health care organizations to work with faith congregations in order to support older adults and their care givers in the community.

-- Studying how to achieve a high quality and stable work force.
+- Studying and working with partners to achieve a high quality and stable work force.

 - Promoting Age-Friendly Health Systems, in partnership with the American Hospital Association, in an initiative sponsored by the John A. Hartford Foundation and led by the Institute for Healthcare Improvement.

 CHA supports policies that: